 The Canada Life Group (U.K.) Limited (the Company or CLG) is the European insurance holding company for the EU regulated insurance and reinsurance companies within GWL.

-CLG is a wholly owned subsidiary of CLIH, a company registered in Bermuda.
+CLG is a wholly owned subsidiary of Canada Life International Holdings Limited (CLIH), a company registered in Bermuda.
+CLIH owns 100% of the shares and has 100% of voting rights in CLG.
 CLIH is, in turn, a wholly owned subsidiary of The Canada Life Assurance Company which is owned by GWL.